Summer Camp

 Location: Turtle Lane Campus, 359 Turtle Lane, Shelburne, VT 05482

 Set at a gentle pace, our days are just right for younger campers, with forest play, seasonal circle time, nature walks, stories, and quiet rest.
 Children will explore our play structures, sandboxes, and the 22 acres of forests and fields.
 The woods offer a blank canvas to foster creative play – a fallen down tree becomes a ship, a store, or a cozy house depending on the day.
-Painting, drawing, and simple nature-inspired crafts will be woven into the rhythm of the week.
+Teachers weave painting, drawing, and simple nature-inspired crafts into the rhythm of the week.
 Singing and stories will engage and inspire our young campers.
 Our teachers lead the children through the rhythm of the day and help build friendships and a sense of community.

 Elementary Camp